War Of The Worlds

-To complete the game you have to visit several places in the correct order, to find the Martian base.
+To complete the game you have to visit several places in the correct order and find the Martian base.
 According to Crash, knowing the album helps you figure it out as they are in the same order as the hero visits them on the record, but according to Sinclair User you can’t complete the game without knowing the album.

-The game never really got past the design stage, and Jeff just managed to get a prototype scroll engine going before it was canned.
+Unfortunately, it never really got past the design stage, and Jeff only managed to get a prototype scroll engine going before it was canned.
+Regarding sound – Jay Derrett later confirmed that he had no involvement on the C64 version at all and never started anything.

-Sadly it seems that Jeff no longer has anything of the game, so for now check out the Creator Speaks for details about the game from Jeff.
+Sadly it seems that Jeff no longer has anything of the game, so for now check out the Creator Speaks for details about the game directly from him.
+Could well be soon a case closed.

 Contributions: Andrew Fisher, Jay Derrett, Jeff Lee